pytorch/pytorch.github.io/_posts/2021-8-31-computational-graphs-constructed-in-pytorch.md

 The rest of the files have additional components such as gradient checkers, anomaly detection, and the autograd profiler.

 [torch/csrc/autograd](https://github.com/pytorch/pytorch/tree/release/1.9/torch/csrc/autograd): This is where the graph creation and execution-related code lives.
 All this code is written in C++, since it is a critical part that is required to be extremely performant.
-Here, we have several files that implement the engine, metadata storage, and all the needed components.
+Here we have several files that implement the engine, metadata storage, and all the needed components.
 Alongside this, we have several files whose names start with `python_`, and their main responsibility is to allow python objects to be used in the autograd engine.

 # Graph Creation